dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v1/adding-resources.md

 Creating resources requires authentication since only known users may add resources.

-## Adding Resources Without a Digital Representation
+## Adding Resources Without Image Files

-The format of the JSON used to create a resource without a digital representation is described in the TypeScript interface `createResourceWithoutRepresentationRequest` in module `createResourceFormats`.
+The format of the JSON used to create a resource without an image file is described in the TypeScript interface `createResourceWithoutRepresentationRequest` in module `createResourceFormats`.
 It requires the IRI of the resource class the new resource belongs to, a label describing the new resource, the IRI of